stephasaurusRex/learn-material-ui/README.md

 CSS adjustments were eventually made through use of classes - though if I were doing this for production - a more through investigation of the use and adjustment of material UI themes would have made.

+Data is currently hardcoded and returned from redux actions.

 Testing is minimal, again because of time constraints.

 ## Available Scripts